Gaza genocide: Genocidal intent and incitement

 In September 2025, Israeli prime minister Benjamin Netanyahu, president Isaac Herzog, and former defence minister Yoav Gallant were found by a United Nations commission of inquiry to have engaged in "direct and public incitement to commit genocide".
-Israeli leaders' repeated references to Amalek — the biblical enemy of Israelites whose annihilation is commanded by God — have been considered evidence of genocidal intent by many critics, including South Africa.
+Israeli leaders' repeated references to Amalek—the biblical enemy of Israelites whose annihilation is commanded by God—have been considered evidence of genocidal intent by many critics, including South Africa.

-Start date
+Onset

-B'Tselem, the South African case against Israel, and some scholars who support the genocide argument cite 7 October as its beginning.
+B'Tselem, the South African legal case against Israel, and some scholars who argue Israel is committing genocide argument give 7 October as its start date.
 According to B'Tselem, "The genocidal assault on the residents of Gaza, and on all Palestinians as a group, cannot be understood without acknowledging the impact of the 7 October attack on Israeli society.
 The shock, fear and humiliation elicited by the attack, and the societal upheaval it triggered, served as a driving force for a shift in government policy toward the Palestinians—from oppression and control to destruction and annihilation."

-Martin Shaw and Dirk Moses argue that this "front-loaded violence" makes it harder to argue that the genocide began after the initial Israeli attack on Gaza.
+During the first 48 hours of Israel's retaliatory attack, IDF chief Herzi Halevi reported that the IDF attacked 1,000 targets.
+According to his wife, he told her that "Gaza will be destroyed".
+Reportedly, Prime Minister Benjamin Netanyahu subsequently said he wanted 5,000 targets to be attacked, even though the IDF had not confirmed 5,000 enemy targets.
+Artificial intelligence was used to generate a list of targets, in many cases based on unconfirmed or outdated intelligence.
+About 10,000 Palestinians were killed in a month, including entire families.
+Shmuel Lederman called this "as criminal as it gets".
+Martin Shaw and A. Dirk Moses argue that this "front-loaded violence" makes it harder to argue that the genocide began after the initial Israeli attack on Gaza.

 On 13 October 2023, the historian Raz Segal said Israel was committing a "textbook case of genocide".
 He was one of the first scholars to do so.
 Others argue that the war was initially legitimate and the genocide started later, in 2024 or 2025.
-In September 2024, a UN Special Committee concluded, "the policies and practices of Israel during the reporting period are consistent with the characteristics of genocide."
+In September 2024, a UN Special Committee concluded, "the policies and practices of Israel during the reporting period [i.e. October 2023 to July 2024] are consistent with the characteristics of genocide."